 Teamsters 987 represents more than 5,000 workers from across 10+ industries.
 Check out the industries Teamsters 987 is currently serving.
 Don’t see your industry listed?
 We are always expanding to new industries to provide more support to workers in Alberta; get in touch to learn how we can help you.

-Now that you have some interest from your coworkers and have support from a union, it’s time to build a core group of people.
-This group will be responsible for collecting information from workers, noting the key issues in the workplace that need improvement (such as working conditions and wages), and developing key messages to help gain additional support from employees.
-This committee will be the ones to spearhead the entire organizing campaign and keep the employees informed as to what’s going on.
+Now that you have support from your coworkers and a labour union, it’s time to create your organizing committee.
+This committee will be responsible for collecting information from their coworkers, noting issues in the workplace that need improvement (such as working conditions and wages), and developing key messages to help gain additional support from employees.
 It’s important that this committee is as representative as possible of the entire work population.
 For example, try to have each department represented by at least one committee member.

-At this point in the process, you will be working very closely with your union representative, and the next step will most likely be getting coworkers to sign a petition.
-These signatures are 100% confidential and employers will never see them.
-Once a certain percentage of employees have signed the petition, it’s time for an official vote at work on whether to unionize your workplace.
+At this point in the process, you have been working closely with your union representative.
+The next step will likely involve getting your coworkers to sign an organizing petition.
+The signatures from the petition are 100% confidential and your employer will never see them.
+Once you have enough of your fellow employees’ support, it’s time for an official vote at work on whether to unionize your workplace.

-In some cases, if you get enough signatures from the petition, you’ll be able to get automatic certification and avoid the vote altogether.
-But in most cases, there will be a secret ballot vote which will be open to all employees affected by the decision to unionize.
-Once again, the vote will be 100% confidential, and employers will have no way of knowing how each employee has voted.
-If the majority votes to unionize, that’s it!
+If enough people sign the organizing petition, there’s an opportunity for automatic certification and avoiding the vote altogether.
+But often, there will be a secret ballot vote open to all employees impacted by the decision to unionize.
+All votes are 100% confidential, meaning employers will have no way to know how each employee has voted.
+If the majority vote is to unionize, that’s it!
 The vote becomes a binding agreement if you are considering forming a union at your workplace.

 It’s crucial to arm yourself with information to know how to get started.
-And remember: you are, without question, allowed to organize in your workplace, regardless of where you work.
+And remember: you are, without question, allowed to organize your workplace, regardless of where you work.

 What’s next in the process: Securing the Majority Vote